rmp135/sql-ts/README.md

   ...
 }

-const definitions = await sqlts.toTypeScript(config)
+const tsString = await sqlts.toTypeScript(config)

+// If you have a knex connection already, you can pass that along with the schema. const db = knex({ ... }) const tsString = await sqlts.toObject(config, db)

 ```

 ## Config

 The configuration extends the [knex configuration](http://knexjs.org/#Installation-client) with some additional properties for table filtering and type overriding.
+If you're using your own knex object, the knex related information is not required.

 ### tables